Company logo of Berger Maritiem.

 Optimization of water flow around a ship's propeller with Energy Saving Devices (ESDs), shown in a flow simulation.

 Energy Saving Devices (ESDs) are innovative technologies that enhance the performance of ships by optimizing propulsion and reducing fuel consumption.
 These systems reduce hydrodynamic losses, lower harmful emissions, and help to meet international environmental standards.
 ESDs can be divided into two categories: Pre-swirl and Post-swirl devices.
 Pre-swirl devices, such as the Pre-Duct and Pre-Swirl Stator (PSS), are positioned ahead of the propeller to improve water flow.
 Post-swirl devices, such as the Propeller Boss Cap Fin (PBCF), Twisted Rudder, and Rudder Bulb, are placed behind the propeller to reduce vortices and optimize thrust.
-Discover the Energy Saving Devices (ESDs) from our partner VICUSdt and see how these technologies contribute to a more sustainable, efficient, and environmentally friendly shipping industry.
+Discover the Energy Saving Devices (ESDs) from our partner and see how these technologies contribute to a more sustainable, efficient, and environmentally friendly shipping industry.

 Energy Saving Devices (ESDs) for Shipping

-Discover the Energy Saving Devices (ESDs) from our partner VICUSdt and see how these technologies contribute to a more sustainable, efficient, and environmentally friendly shipping industry.
+Discover the Energy Saving Devices (ESDs) from our partner and see how these technologies contribute to a more sustainable, efficient, and environmentally friendly shipping industry.

 Energy Saving Devices (ESDs) improve the efficiency of the ship's propeller through optimized water flow.